ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :dp:`fls_0RSlFbwrB3gp`
-A :t:`mutable assignee expression` is an :t:`assignee expression` whose :t:`value` can be modified.
+A :dt:`mutable assignee expression` is an :t:`assignee expression` whose :t:`value` can be modified.

 .. _fls_ntaA0NtJ9z5h: